yWorks/yfiles-for-html-demos/demos/tutorial-graph-builder/07-create-labels-sources/README.md

 nodesSource.nodeCreator.createLabelBinding((data) => data.name)
 ```

-The label binding can also be set explicitly using the [text provider](https://docs.yworks.com/yfileshtml/#/api/LabelCreator#textProvider) property.
+The label binding can also be set explicitly using the [textProvider](https://docs.yworks.com/yfileshtml/api/LabelCreator#textProvider) property.
 In this example, the label text is converted to upper-case to show that text can be augmented.

 ```
 const nodeData = [{ id: '2', name: 'Monster Inc' }]